style-tools/docs/README.md

 The [Style.Tools](https://style.tools/) project started as a free browser-widget that provides a sort of DevTools (developer tools) for frontend optimization (FEO).

-Style.Tools is available with 1 click on any page on the internet, including pages behind a login.
+Style.Tools is available with 1 click **on any page on the internet**, including pages behind a login.

 ![Style.Tools CSS optimization widget](../gitbook/images/styletools-widget.gif)